wbudoyo07/Interview-practice/js_Tech_interview/interview.md

 In a function expression, the function is not processed until the interpreter gets to that statement.
 This means you cannot call this function before the interpreter has discovered it.

+The main difference between function declarations and function expressions is that function declarations are hoisted, meaning that we can use function declarations in our code even before declaring them.
+Function expressions are not hoisted, so you can't call the function unless it appears earlier in your code.

+Both ways of writing a function are perfectly acceptable, and besides hoisting, there is no real advantage of one over the other.

+they are 3 conditional expression?
+- ternary operator
+- switch statement
+-if else statement